cybertraining-dsc/sp21-599-359/project/index.md

 Other approaches for developing new chemical structures involve recurrent neural networks (RNN), to generate new valid SMILES strings, after training the RNNs on copious quantities of known SMILES datasets.
 The RNNs use probability distributions learned from training sets, to generate new strings that correspond to molecular structures [^13].
 Variations to this approach incorporate reinforcement learning to reward models for new chemical structures, while punishing them for undesirable results [^16].

-## 1.2.
+### 1.2.
 Bioactivity prediction

 Computational methods have been used in drug development for decades [^7].
 The emergence of high-throughput screening (HTS), in which automated equipment is used to conduct large assays of scientific experiments on molecular compounds in parallel, has resulted in generation of enormous amounts of data that require processing.
-Quantitative structure activity relationship (QSAR) models for predicting the biological activity responses to physiochemical properties of predictor chemicals, extensively use machine learning models like support vector machines (SVM) and random decision forests (RF) for this processing [^8], [^5].
+Quantitative structure activity relationship (QSAR) models for predicting the biological activity responses to physiochemical properties of predictor chemicals, extensively use machine learning models like support vector machines (SVM) and random decision forests (RF) for processing [^8], [^5].

 While deep learning (DL) approaches have an advantage over single-layer machine learning methods, when predicting biological activity responses to properties of predictor chemicals, they have only recently been used for this [^8].
 The need to interpret how predictions are made through computationally oriented drug discovery, is seen - in part - as a factor to why DL approaches have not been adopted as quickly in this area [^6].
-However, because DL models can learn complex non-linear data patterns, using their multiple hidden layers to capture patterns in data, they are better suited for processing complex life sciences data than other machine learning approaches [^6].
+However, because DL models can learn complex non-linear data patterns, using their multiple hidden layers to capture patterns in data, they are better suited for processing complex life sciences data, than other machine learning approaches [^6].

-Their applications have included profiling tumors at molecular level and predicting drug response based on pharmacological and biological molecular structures, functions, and dynamics.
+Their applications have included profiling tumors at molecular level and predicting drug responses, based on pharmacological and biological molecular structures, functions, and dynamics.
 This is attributed to their ability to handle high dimensionality in data features, making them appealing for use in predicting drug response [^5].

 For example, deep neural networks were used in models that won NIH’s Toxi21 Challenge [^2] on using chemical structure data only to predict compounds of concern to human health [^3].
 DL models were also found to perform better than standard RF models [^1] in predicting the biological activities of molecular compounds in the Merck Molecular Activity Challenge on Kaggle [^11].
 Details of the challenge follow.